Nick-Sigua/Election_Analytics_Sigua/Seventh_Blog_Shocks.md

 |:-:|
 | ![](Shocks3.png)  |

-The graphs above demonstrate trends for COVID-19 related variables like the increase in deaths, cases, and test results in the United States from late January to October 2020.
+The graphs above demonstrate trends for COVID-19 related variables like the increase in deaths, cases, and test results per day in the United States from late January to early October 2020.
 Some of the major takeaways include:

 * **A general decrease in COVID-19 related daily deaths.** From the data available, the daily deaths attributed to COVID-19 has generally decreased from its peak in late April.
-Such can be attributed to many factors, including a better understanding of the virus, better treatment available, etc.
+This can be attributed to many factors, including a better understanding of the virus, better treatment available, etc.

-* **A general increase in COVID-19 related daily cases and test results.** From the data available, the daily cases and test results attributed to COVID-19 have generally increased since late January.
-However, daily cases peaked around mid-July, fell drastically, and have experienced a significant resurgence since September, while daily test results have increased consistently.
+* **A general increase in COVID-19 related daily cases and test results.** From the data available, the daily cases and test results related to COVID-19 have generally increased since late January.
+However, daily cases peaked around mid-July, fell drastically, and has experienced a significant resurgence since September, while daily test results have increased consistently.

 **The Relationship between the 2020 Candidates' Average Support and COVID-19 Variables**